Mobile application security malware threats and security requirements

 The vulnerabilities in each type of application will be different, so you need to do mobile application security testing for the different parts of the application.
 Different mobile application security risks need to be weighed in order to present some of the ones used during testing to ensure that the riskiest issues are avoided prior to release.

-To avoid the risk of a security vulnerability, an essential solution for application developers is to conduct Penetration testing mobile applications.
+To avoid the risk of a security vulnerability, an essential solution for application developers is to conduct Penetration testing for mobile applications.
 Mobile app Pentest may provide us with certain confidential information, but this test also requires alternative approaches and settings other than the use of apps.
 Here are 6 best practices that can help you fight mobile hackers with penetration testing.

 The first challenge of mobile app pen-testing is to have a precise approach: the OWASP iOS map shows an overview of the attack vectors.